ndd21/PHYS281/docs/exercises.md

     # Student ID, Exercise 1 (20), Exercise 2 (30), Exercise 3 (40)
     1234, 12, 23, 29
     1235, 9, 28, 31
-    1235, 13, 8, 25
+    1236, 13, 8, 25
     ```

-    Show how you would read in the file and then calculate each student's total mark (as a
+    Read in the file and then calculate each student's total mark (as a percentage rounded to the
-    percentage), where the three exercises are weighted at 25%, 25% and 50%, respectively.
-You can
+    nearest integer), where the three exercises are weighted at 25%, 25% and 50%, respectively.
+You
-    used a library such as NumPy to read in the data.
+    can used a library such as [NumPy](https://numpy.org/doc/stable/index.html) to read in the
+    data.

 ??? note "Solution"
     A possible way _without_ using, e.g., NumPy

     ```python
     resfile = "results.csv"  # the results file